7 Best Clean Air Plants For Your Home Or Office

 Caution: Toxic to animals

 Spider Plants are a classic, usually green and white variegated, houseplant that performs well in fluorescent light to bright, indirect light.
 They like to dry out between waterings and flourish in hanging baskets.

 What it does: Put a spider plant on a pedestal or in a hanging basket close to a sunlit window and it will help eliminate formaldehyde and xylene from your air.

 Non-toxic: For children or animals who like to play with swinging things, this plant is safe.

-Easy to care for, Palm trees like cooler temperatures, preferably in the 60 to 75°F range.
+Palms are easy to care for and like cooler temperatures, preferably in the 60 to 75°F range.

-What they do: Palm trees seem particularly good at removing indoor air pollutants, specifically formaldehyde.
+What it does: Palm trees seem particularly good at removing indoor air pollutants, specifically formaldehyde.
 The best at formaldehyde removal is the Dwarf Date Palm, which is closest in appearance to the palm trees that remind you of warmer climates, but you’ll also get clean air with a Bamboo Palm, Areca Palm, Lady Palm, or Parlor Palm.